-There are two main types of content that we tend to focus on: Product marketing pages and case studies.
+There are four main types of content (and pages) that we tend to focus on:

 But this is not exhaustive.
 Many types of content and keywords will fall into the middle of the funnel if they signal some level of purchase intent.
 That context will depend heavily on the SaaS business, the target buyer, the vertical or industry, and the overall buying cycle.

 The key is that a buyer at this stage should be solution aware.